billyshub/billyshub/README.md

 ### Hi there 👋
 Welcome to my github & github gists blogs.
 Check out my pins below for guides on a DIY ambilight, some ideas for Home Assistant automations, an API connecting Miro and scanners and my completed Cloud Resume Challenge - Azure.
-- 🔭 I’m currently working on a TrueNAS system with containerised applications.
+- 🔭 I’m currently working on a Promox system running VMs and containers (TrueNAS, Ubuntu, Hyperion, HomeAssistant, Wireguard, Frigate, Adguard Home, Unifi Network, and others).

 <!--
 **billyshub/billyshub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.